DreamLabUIC/Inverse-Alloy-Design/README.md

 - **Pre-Trained Models**: The trained models are provided to help users apply the tools without the need for re-training.
 - **Compositional Design Exploration**: Efficiently explore alloy compositions and their corresponding properties.

+## License
+This code is released for academic and research purposes.
+Please refer to the repository for specific usage terms.

 ## Requirements
 The following Python libraries are required:
 - **Pandas** (for data manipulation)